 It seems more people have asked for help this year than ever before, said Ms. Anderson.
-With hard times corn starch, flour, baking power, butter, jelly or spaghetti sauce right

-The Decatur County Food Pantry for the economy, use of the pantry is baking soda, black pepper and other now.
-It can always use canned fruits needs a few items, from baking sup- up, but people have really stepped plies to cleaning products, as the up and made donations to help those people.
+With hard times for the economy, use of the pantry is up, but people have really stepped up and made donations to help those people.

-Really, the supply is in pretty good shape, although they need:
+Really, the supply is in pretty good shape, shampoo, conditioner and deodorant. although they need:

 - toilet paper and paper towels.

 - cream of mushroom soup.

 - ramen noodles.

-- baking supplies such as sugar,